 - What are your special strengths, and how do these apply in a work environment?

-By answering these questions, you can develop a better understanding of what you have to offer an organization and what position you would be most suitable for.
+Answering these questions can help you develop a better understanding of what you can offer an organization and the position most suitable for your skills and interests.

 The vast majority of job openings are not advertised, but filled by word of mouth.
 Networking is about building relationships with peers, class mates, instructors and industry professionals.
 Everyone you meet can help you move your job search forward.